VISIT OUR ART STORE ▶

 Creating a Flowing, Elegant Stem

-A loose floral painting wouldn’t be complete without a flowing stem.
-Use a small brush and a bold pigment mix to paint a curvy, organic stem.
+A loose floral painting isn’t complete without a flowing stem.
+Using a small brush and a bold pigment mix, the artist paints a curvy, organic stem.

-Instead of painting it in one stroke, use short, controlled strokes to maintain shape and flow.
+Rather than painting it in a single stroke, they use short, controlled strokes to maintain shape and rhythm.

 Create a flowing stem.